 Designation and distinction with medicine

-Podiatric surgeons are not medically qualified doctors but they all have medical training and approved to work with other medical specialties in designated locations.
-Podiatric surgeons and podiatric surgery do not come under the Royal College of Surgery.
-There are some centres in the NHS and Independent Sector where podiatric surgeons work closely with orthopaedic surgeons.
+Podiatric surgeons are not medically qualified doctors but they all have medical training and are approved to work with other medical specialties in designated locations.
+In some centres, both in the NHS and Independent Sector podiatric surgeons work closely with orthopaedic surgeons.
 Many centres are listed through internet sites offering information about their local services.

-Common designations are Podiatric Surgeon, Consultant Podiatrist Surgeon, Registrar in Podiatric Surgery, although other titles may exist.
-FCPodS is the usual designation.
-This stands for Fellow of the College of Podiatry (surgery).
-Fellowship is the ultimate clinical qualification to practice podiatric foot surgery.
-Podiatric surgeons who hold a doctor of philosophy may still use Dr before their name but otherwise Mr is usually used.
-This leads to confusion in the UK as all medically trained doctors use ‘mister.
-Elsewhere throughout the world surgeons use Dr.
+Podiatric surgeons who hold a doctor of philosophy – PhD, may use Dr before their name but otherwise Mr is usually preferred.
+This leads to confusion in the UK as all medically trained doctors practising surgery use ‘mister.
+Elsewhere throughout the world surgeons use Doctor.